-This award was established pricipally through the generosity of his wife, Carol Gubler, and by additional contributions by his many friends and former students.
+This grant was established pricipally through the generosity of his wife, Carol Gubler, and by additional contributions by his many friends and former students.

 W. Doug Gubler was born on January 28, 1946, in St. George, UT.
 He graduated from Southern Utah State College with a B.S. degree in botany in 1970 and received an M.S. degree in plant pathology from the University of Arkansas in 1974.
 From 1974 to 1982, he was a post-graduate research plant pathologist with Ray Grogan at the University of California, Davis, and during this period, began his studies toward a Ph.D. degree in plant pathology, which he received in 1982, and joined the Department of Plant Pathology at the University of California, Davis, in 1983, as a cooperative extension specialist.
 He passed away on July 19, 2018 at age 72.